Needle and syringe programmes: Diversion

-The NPR interviewed a syringe exchange program Prevention Point Philadelphia in Philadelphia, United States and some of its clients.
+NPR interviewed a syringe exchange program Prevention Point Philadelphia in Philadelphia, United States, and some of its clients.
 The program Prevention Point allows anyone presenting syringes to exchange for the same quantity without limitation and this has led to drug addicts selling clean syringes to other drug addicts to make drug money.
 Some drug dealers use the needle exchange to obtain a supply of large quantities of needles to sell or give to their drug buyers.

 Some participants interviewed by a The Baltimore Sun in February 2000 revealed that they sell some of the new syringes obtained from the exchange in order to make drug money and did not always stop needle sharing among drug addicts.